Examples · See it in action

 • Domain category - DNSSEC enabled, CAA published, certificate auto-renewing.

-• Security category — HSTS preloaded, CSP locked down, no version disclosure.
+• Security category - HSTS preloaded, CSP enforced, no version disclosure.

 • Visibility category - schema, sitemaps, AI-search citation surface all configured.